WeAreWizards/blog/content/articles/first-commits.md

 ## SQLite

 The [first commit](http://www.sqlite.org/cgi/src/info/704b122e5308587b60b47a5c2fff40c593d4bf8f) from May 2000 is empty and says "initial empty check-in".
 The [second commit](http://www.sqlite.org/cgi/src/info/6f3655f79f9b6fc9fb7baaa10a7e0f2b6a512dfa) is a code-dump.
-The copyright notices say 1999, 2000 so I assume what the project was started in 1999.
+The copyright notices say 1999, 2000 so I assume that the project was started in 1999.

-Interestingly the code that was licensed as GPL2 back then is now in the public domain.
+Interestingly, SQLite is in the public domain but the initial version was licensed as GPLv2.
 I did not discover at what point the license changed.

 ##  Python